SamTech37/jokehub/README.md

 It's built with Next.js and Firebase and hosted on Vercel.

 ## Why?
-It's made by a Taiwanese high school student just for fun.
+It's made and designed by two Taiwanese high school students just for fun.
-Powered by React js.

 ## How it works?
 You can browse jokes without logging in.